State officials discuss coronavirus threat to Hawaii

 “Like passing someone at the airport or sitting by someone for 10 minutes or on the airplane does not put you at risk,” she explained.
 “It’s really, did you have contact, directly, close, person-to-person contact, household contact, intimate contact with a confirmed case?
 This risk group would be health care workers or care takers.”

-“We will see more fatalaties,” said Dr. Green.
-“The death rate of the flu, in general, is about 1 in 1,000, some will die.
-The death rate of the novel coronavirus is significantly higher than that, we don’t have final numbers yet but it involves about two to three people per 100.
+“We will see more fatalities,” said Dr. Green.
+“The death rate of the flu, in general, is about one in 1,000, some will die.
+The death rate of the Novel Coronavirus is significantly higher than that.
+We don’t have final numbers yet but it involves about two to three people per 100.
 So it’s much more lethal, as long as we do a good job at preventing the spread, we’ll be fine.”

 Health officials are also asking people to check their facts before sharing rumors on social media about the virus.